makerspet/makerspet.github.io/_pages/terms-conditions.md

 applicable law, no arbitration under this Agreement shall be joined to an arbitration involving any other party subject to this Agreement, whether through class arbitration proceedings or otherwise.</p>

-<h4 class="h4">SITE POLICIES, MODIFICATION, AND SEVERABILITY</h4>

-<p>Please review our other policies, such as our Shipping and Returns policy, posted on
-this site.
-These policies also govern your visit to Maker's Pet.
-We reserve the right to make changes to our site, policies, and these Conditions of Use at any time.
-If any of these conditions shall be deemed invalid, void, or for any reason unenforceable, that condition shall be deemed severable and shall not affect the validity and enforceability of any remaining condition.</p>

-<h4 class="h4">QUESTIONS</h4>

-<p>Questions regarding our Conditions of Usage, Privacy Policy, or other policy related
-material can be directed to our support staff by clicking on the "Contact Us" link in the side menu.
-Or you can email us at: info@Maker's Pet.com</p>